devhawala/dodo/filesvc-configuration.md

 they are currently not interpreted and checked against the session's user identity

 - filing courier protocol procedures not implemented:
-    - procedure 6 : GetControls()
+    - procedure 6 : GetControls() (present as minimal _dummy_ to allow move in GlobalView)
     - procedure 7 : ChangeControls()
-    - procedure 10: Copy()
-    - procedure 11: Move()
     - procedure 14: Replace()
-    - procedure 17: Find()
     - procedure 20: UnifyAccessLists()
     - procedure 23: ReplaceBytes()
     - procedure 22: RetrieveBytes()

 #### Incomplete implementation

+- procedure 17 Find():
+-- matching for the name attribute will probably find the wrong file if the pattern or the file name contain non-ascii characters
+-- matching for the pathname attribute is unimplemented and will not find the file

-- procedure 18 List(): matching for the name attribute will probably produce mismatches (false or missing hits) if the pattern or the file name contain non-ascii characters
+- procedure 18 List():
+-- matching for the name attribute will probably produce mismatches (false or missing hits) if the pattern or the file name contain non-ascii characters

-- procedure 18 List(): matching for the pathname attribute is unimplemented and will never match
+-- matching for the pathname attribute is unimplemented and will never match

-- procedure 18 List(): enumeration in backward direction is unsupported and rejected with an error
+-- enumeration in backward direction is unsupported and rejected with an error

 #### Known problems